mivano/azure-cost-cli/README.md

 ### Csv

 A CSV format.
 It will output the results in a CSV format which can be used in Excel or other tools.
 It will use the default culture of your system to format the numbers.
+If you combine the output of multiple runs into one file (like using the `>>` to append to a file), you can use the `--skipHeader` parameter to prevent the header from being written multiple times.

 ```bash
 azure-cost accumulatedCost -s 574385a9-08e9-49fe-91a2-27660d92b8f5 -o csv > cost.csv